-Investigators should report events that are unexpected and probably related (>50% likely; "don't know" = <50%) and as listed on Reportable New Information (HRP-214) .
+Investigators should serious harms that are unexpected and probably related (>50% likely; "don't know" = <50%) and as listed on Reportable New Information (HRP-214) .
 This form must be completed for each event that has occurred at UC Davis and reported to the IRB no later than 5 working days after occurrence.

 In compliance with School and Departmental requirements investigators initial submission to the IRB will require the following signatures in addition to the Principal Investigator's (PI):

 All Departments: the Chair's signature of the PI's department is required

 School of Medicine or School of Nursing: the Dean's signature is required

 Student PI's, et al. (e.g. grad students, etc.): the Faculty Advisor's signature is required

 These signatures will be collected on the Administrative Approvals (HRP-226).

 Modification (HRP-213), Continuing Review Progress Report (HRP-212), or Reportable New Information (HRP-214) submissions will only require the signature of the PI.
 Exception: if changing the PI on a currently approved study at time of renewal or via modification the Administrative Approvals (HRP-226) form must be submitted with the change request.